XeniaSkotti/online_model_reuse_framework_edge_computing/README.md

 The framework is evaluated on two datasets:

 - GNFUV Sensor Dataset (regression): Contains humidity and temperature readings from four unmanned surface vehicles (USVs).
-Support Vector Regression (SVR) models are trained to predict the relationship between these variables
+Support Vector Regression (SVR) models are trained to predict the relationship between these variables.

 - UCI Bank Marketing Dataset (classification): Contains telephone marketing data.
-The dataset is clustered into nodes using K‑means to simulate multiple edge devices
+The dataset is clustered into nodes using K‑means to simulate multiple edge devices.
-.
 Logistic regression models are trained to classify whether a client subscribes to a term deposit.

-Experiments consider original and standardised versions of the GNFUV data, and balanced and unbalanced versions of the Bank Marketing data
+Experiments consider original and standardised versions of the GNFUV data, and balanced and unbalanced versions of the Bank Marketing data.

 ## Metrics and Results

 Two metrics assess the framework’s effectiveness:

-- The speedup we benefit from when we avoid training models for some nodes in the network
+- the speedup we benefit from when we avoid training models for some nodes in the network
-- the precision of the framework in terms of the recommendations it makes.
+- the precision of the framework in terms of the recommendations it makes

 Experiments show:
-- >0.8 precision when using a tolerance margin (0.05)
+- \> 0.8 precision when using a tolerance margin (0.05)
-- ~30% speed up : 26% on the GNFUV dataset and 29% to 41% for the Bank Marketing dataset,
+- ~30% speed up : 26% on the GNFUV dataset and 29% to 41% for the Bank Marketing dataset

 ## Getting Started